Roger Federer says he won't walk away from tennis, promising his fans he'll still be involved in some capacity

 "As much as I love it, I'm happy I don't have to go through it again.
 Having those knots in my tummy, waiting all day, eating breakfast, thinking about tonight, I've got another big match.
 Oh, I've got another 15 hours to wait for it."

+"I would always love to return to tennis in some shape or form, but I don't know in what capacity."

+I still think tennis is going to be really exciting and we probably don't know in which way it's going to go exactly, but we will see some ridiculous defending, some unbelievable power, and great personalities.
+I'll be their number one fan.
+It's going to be all good.

-The eight-time Wimbledon champion hailed the new generation of tennis players coming through, including the likes of new world No 1 Carlos Alcaraz, Alexander Zverev, Daniil Medvedev, Stefanos Tsitsipas and Andrey Rublev, but says athleticism and all-court coverage is slowly taking over from the traditional serve and volley.
+The eight-time Wimbledon champion hailed the next generation of players coming through, including the likes of new world No 1 Carlos Alcaraz, Alexander Zverev, Daniil Medvedev, Stefanos Tsitsipas and Andrey Rublev, but says athleticism and all-court coverage is slowly taking over from the traditional serve and volley.

 "The best movers are the best players," he said.
 "It's been like this for the last 10, 20 years already now, and it's going to stay like this, if you see what they are able to do.
 I think that is going to stay this way.